primetang/pyzernikemoment/README.md

 ===============

 ###1.
 Introduction
-In short, pyzernikemoment is a python module to find the Zernike moments for an N x N binary ROI, and this is the [MATLAB version](http://www.mathworks.com/matlabcentral/fileexchange/38900-zernike-moments) by Amir Tahmasbi.
+In short, pyzernikemoment is a python module to find the Zernike moments for an N x N binary ROI, and the [MATLAB version](http://www.mathworks.com/matlabcentral/fileexchange/38900-zernike-moments) is written by Amir Tahmasbi.

 #####Please feel free to contact me [tanggefu@gmail.com] if you have any questions.